zmap/zdns/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the feature requested**
-A clear description of the feature you would like to see added to ZDNS.
+Please Describe The Problem To Be Solved (Replace This Text: Please present a concise description of the problem to be addressed by this feature request.
+Please be clear what parts of the problem are considered to be in-scope and out-of-scope.)

 **Additional context**
 Add any other context about the problem here.

-Please Describe The Problem To Be Solved (Replace This Text: Please present a concise description of the problem to be addressed by this feature request.
-Please be clear what parts of the problem are considered to be in-scope and out-of-scope.)

 **Solution**
 (Optional): Suggest A Solution (Replace This Text: A concise description of your preferred solution.
 Things to address include: